 Our attorneys assist partners in articulating their concerns, expectations, and objectives.
 This process often involves unpacking issues that may have contributed to the dispute, such as disagreements over management styles, financial decisions, or the future direction of the practice.

-In cases where mediation leads to an agreement, our role extends to formalizing the new terms of the partnership.
-This involves drafting or amending partnership agreements to reflect any changes agreed upon during mediation.
+In cases where mediation leads to an agreement, our role extends to formalizing the new terms of the partnership, including drafting or amending partnership agreements to reflect any changes agreed upon during mediation.

 Our attention to detail ensures that these documents are not only legally sound but also clear and comprehensive, thus preventing future misunderstandings.
 This process often includes redefining roles and responsibilities, adjusting profit-sharing arrangements, and setting new operational protocols.